 A stump is an artists tool, usually made of soft paper, (but can be made of leather or felt), that is tightly wound into a stick and sanded to a point at both ends.
 It is used to blend drawing marks made with charcoal, conte crayon, pencil and similar media.
 By moving it carefully over drawing marks, gradations and half tones can be produced.
-I like my charcoal drawings to look like drawings, rather than being too photographic, so I kept the use of the stump to a minimum.
+I like my charcoal drawings to look like drawings, rather than being too photographic.
+Therefore I kept the use of the stump to a minimum.

 I’m pleased to say that Dominic is delighted with his portrait and it is now framed and hanging proudly in their family room.
 Since this blog post I have had the privilege of teaching portraiture to some of the men and women in our prisons.
 I often get them to start off by copying John Singer Sargent portraits in charcoal.
 The results are quite impressive.

 My interest in portraiture has grown and I now have a number of portraits hanging in our home.
 One of them was purchased through the Artist Support Pledge.
 It’s by an artist called Rosso.
 You can read about her here.